vinayak-h/AI-ChatBot/README.md

 # AI ChatBot

-A simple chatbot built with deep learning that interacts with users and responds to questions.
+A simple chatbot built with Ollama that interacts with users and responds to questions.

-## Features
-- Natural language processing
-- Supports multiple conversation turns
-- Can be integrated with various APIs

 ## Installation